dbeniamin/1-100_PythonCode_Challenge/README.md

 - Removed the CSV file that served as preliminary database.
 - Added structure template files with HTML - main.py with logical structure and functionality to be added soon.

+**06.11.2024 → main.py** - Added main.py for day 63_3 Project.
+- Contains the logical structure and the functionality of the project.
+- Can be used as a baseline for various projects that include DB manipulation.

 ### Contributing: